 What will it cost me to get it released?

-The current standard fees are £150 for confiscating the car plus £20 per day storage but this can vary.
+The current standard fees are £192 (yes prices were increased on 6th April 2023!) for collecting the car plus £26 per day storage but this can vary.
 Read more on our impound charges page.

 Can someone else get the car back for me?

 This is possible but you need to know exactly how to go about it.
 There are more details on our 'who else can collect my car' page.

 If I cannot afford to get my car back, can I sell it?

 Usually you can, but the sale must be genuine and the pound staff will need proof of this.
 See more details on our 'how to sell a seized car' page.